verbose-void/ml-arena/README.md

 - To run any simulation, run `python3 -u main.py` inside the main directory.
 - Follow the terminal instructions to run any type of simulation.
 - To run all test assertions & test environment, run `python3 -u test.py` inside the main directory.
+- To view a graph for any saved population, run `python3 -u visualize.py` inside the main directory.

 ### Simulation Types:
 - **Freeplay**: Freeplay allows you to create a single matchup using any type of pawn controller you'd like.